Logiqx/gpx-ideas/docs/garmin/README.md

 All of these XSD files were downloaded from [JaVaWa](https://www.javawa.nl/advanced.html).

+They appear to have been added to JaVaWa some time between Oct 2014 and Feb 2015 according to the [Wayback Machine](https://web.archive.org/web/20150415000000*/https://www.javawa.nl/advanced.html).

-The XSD files have been copied into this GitHub repository to make searching easier.
+The XSD files listed below have been copied from JaVaWa into this GitHub repository to make reviews and searches easier.